TheMineWay/daicare/CONTRIBUTING.md

-# 🤝 Contributing to NestFlux
+# 🤝 Contributing to Daicare

-We're thrilled that you're interested in contributing to NestFlux!
+We're thrilled that you're interested in contributing to Daicare!
 This document provides guidelines for contributing to this TypeScript monorepo scaffold project.

 ## 🌟 Welcome Contributors!